pvtl-pre/tap-made-simple/README.md

-# Tanzu Application Platform on Azure
+# Tanzu Application Platform Made Simple

-This repo has scripts to deploy Tanzu Application Platform 1.1 to Azure.
+This repo has scripts to deploy Tanzu Application Platform 1.3 to Azure.

 ## Goals and Audience